neon-JS/ogngatewaynet/README.md

 - `NewData(FlightDataDto data): void`, which is sent from **server -> client** and contains the latest aircraft- / flight-data.
 - `InitialRequest(): FlightDataDto[]`, which is sent from **client -> server**.
-The result contains all latest aircraft data of the last timespan (this timespan is configurable, see `GatewayOptions.MaxAgeSeconds` in _appsettings.json_).
+The result contains all latest aircraft data of the last timespan (this timespan is configurable, see `GatewayOptions.MaxAgeSeconds` in _appsettings.json.default_).

 ## License
 This code is licensed under the MIT-License (see _LICENSE.md_).